soveran/ox/README.md

 ## Removing the application

-All the dependencies will be installed in your project directory, so if you want to get rid of it you can just remove that directory.
+All the dependencies will be installed in your project directory, so if you want to get rid of your project along with all its dependencies, you can just remove that directory.
 There will be absolutely no leftovers.

 ## Community